AugustoLL/Qr-Code-Generator/README.md

 This sample includes two services:

 - `qr-code-generator-backend`: This service runs the Node.js backend application for generating QR codes.
-- `qr-code-generator-frontend`: This service runs the React frontend application for the QR code generator.
+- `qr-code-generator-frontend`: This service runs the Vue frontend application for the QR code generator.

 ## Accessing the Application